hooray9/ocp-build/CLA.md

 # Contributing to OCamlPro Open-Source Software

-As most open-source projects, we need you to clarify the intellectual property license granted with Contributions from any person or entity.
+As most open-source projects, we need to keep a record of the intellectual property license granted with Contributions from any person or entity.
 OCamlPro SAS ("OCamlPro")
 must have a Contributor License Agreement (CLA) on file that has been